History of the Pomeranian in Australia

 The Argus, 1888, reported on the Centennial Dog Show of the Victorian Poultry and Dog Society held in August in the Juvenile Industrial Exhibition Building.

-This Show was held at the Juvenile Industrial Exhibition Building owing to the Committee’s inability to obtain the International Exhibition building.
+This Show was held at the Juvenile Industrial Exhibition Building owing to the Committee’s inability to obtain the International Exhibition Building.
 Other changes included holding two shows instead of one.

 The report of the Pomeranian exhibited, quoted here, “Pomeranians are poorly represented, the winning dog being neither more nor less than a black “Esquimaux.”
 The winning bitch, however, is a niceish bitch of the small scale.”